Public Health Courses (PH)

 PH 2540.
 Selected Topics in Women's Health — 3 hrs.

 In-depth development and exploration of selected themes and topics in women's health.
-Focus on health issues that disproportionately affect women and examination of health issues, prevention programs, and strategies for health advocacy surrounding adolescent and adult unintended pregnancy, violence, substance abuse, and disordered eating through a feminist developmental perspective.
+Focus on health issues that disproportionately affect women and examination of a variety of health issues in that context.
 (Variable)

 PH 2620.
 Stress and Coping — 3 hrs.

 Introduction to stress, the relationship between stress and disease, and strategies for coping with stress.
-Preference to Public Health majors.
-(Even Springs)
+(Variable)

 PH 2630.
 Aging and Health — 3 hrs.

-Methods, techniques, and resources used in advocacy and implementing in public health programs.
+Methods, techniques, and resources used in the implementation of public health programs.
 Requires field-based work.
-Prerequisite(s): PH 3140/5140; junior standing.
+Prerequisite(s): PH 1101; PH 3140/5140; junior standing.
 (Fall)

 PH 3160.
 Community and Public Health — 3 hrs.